 - a.
 Maintain a register of children (pupils and students) working with you at any given time; - b.
-Maintain an attitude of 'it could happen here'; - c.
+Maintain an attitude of 'it could happen here; - c.
 Be alert to the signs of abuse as detailed in this policy; - d.
 Recognise that children and young people with Special Educational Needs and Disability (SEND) may be more vulnerable to abuse; - e.
 Recognise the gendered nature of child-on-child abuse; - f.
 Reassure victims that they are being taken seriously and that they will be supported and kept safe; - g.
 Follow the advice given in this policy in relation to how to handle disclosures; - h.
 Contribute to developing pupils' and students' understanding, awareness and resilience through the curriculum; - i.
 Work in an open environment avoiding private or unobserved situations, encouraging open communication; - j.
 Avoid spending excessive amounts of time alone with children away from others; - k.
 Treat all children and 'individuals at risk' equally and with respect and dignity, regardless of race, disability, religion or belief, gender and/or sexual orientation; - I. Always put the welfare of your pupils and students first; - m.
 Maintain a safe and appropriate distance from children and students.
-(It is a criminal offense for staff, students or volunteers to have an intimate relationship with a child); - n.
+(It is not appropriate for staff, students or volunteers to have an intimate relationship with a child); - n.
 Ensure that if any form of manual/physical touching is required, it should be provided openly; - o.
 Involve parents/carers/teachers wherever possible, e.g., by encouraging them to take responsibility for the children in their care, especially in areas such as changing rooms; - p.
 Be an excellent role model this includes not smoking or drinking alcohol in the company of pupils and/or students; - q.
 Where required give enthusiastic and constructive feedback rather than negative criticism; - r.
 Keep a written record of any injury that occurs, along with the details of any treatment given; - s.
 Attend relevant training courses that ArtsEd provides; - t.
 Be aware of the Early Help process (sometimes known as the common assessment framework) and staff members' role in it, including identifying emerging problems; - u.
-Report any suspected safeguarding cases to the DISL and/or DSL immediately.

-i.
+Report any suspected safeguarding cases to the DISL and/or DSL immediately. - 51.
+It is ArtsEd's requirement that staff have sufficient training to make direct referrals to children's social care where there is a risk of immediate serious harm to a child and adult social care where there is a risk of immediate serious harm to a vulnerable adult.
+Anyone at ArtsEd can make a referral.
+To make a referral, please call Hounslow LADO via telephone by calling 020 8583 3066 i.
 Being a Safe Employee (Teacher, Tutor/Lecturer and Administrative Staff)

-47. Staff must ensure that their behaviour (including online) and actions do not place pupils, students or themselvesand other staff at risk of harm or at risk of allegations of harm to a pupil or student.

-Staff members must comply with the provisions set out in the Institutional Staff Code of Conduct and must never disclose their own personal telephone or email addresses to learners (pupils and students).
+52. Staff must ensure that their behaviour and actions do not place pupils, students or themselves at risk of harm or at risk of allegations of harm to a pupil or student.
+Staff members must comply with the provisions set out in the Staff Code of Conduct and must never to disclose their own personal telephone or email addresses to learners (pupils and students).
+Pupils and students must be contacted directly only from the Institution's telephone.

 In case of emergencies, a personal device may be used but the number must be withheld.
-Staff should use their ArtsEd email addresses to contact pupils and students and must be diligent in their postings on social networking sites and cannot accept friend requests for current, or recent past, pupils and students as friends on social media.
-For more information on expectations, staff members should refer to the DSSF Code of Conduct in Appendix 10 ii.
+Staff should use their ArtsEd email addresses to contact pupils and students and must be diligent in their postings on social networking sites cannot accept friend requests for current or recently ex-pupils and students as friends on social media.
+For more information on expectations, staff members should refer to the Staff Code of Conduct in Appendix 18 ii.
 Guidance to Staff on Physical Contact with Pupils/Students